Opatovice nad Labem: Etymology

-The name Opatovice is derived from opatství, i.e. "abbey".
+The name Opatovice is derived from the Czech word opatství, i.e. 'abbey'.
 It indicated a village in the vicinity of the monastery that was founded here.

 Geography

 Opatovice nad Labem is located about 11 km north of Pardubice and 6 km south of Hradec Králové.
 It lies in a flat landscape of the East Elbe Table lowland.
-It is situated on the right bank of the Elbe river.
+It is situated on the right bank of the Elbe River.
 There are several flooded quarries used for recreational purposes.
 The largest of them is Opaťák in the northern part of the municipality.

 The Opatovice Canal flows through the village.
 It was built in the 15th century to supply the large pond system and is a cultural technical monument.
 Today it is 26 km long.

 History

 Archaeological research confirmed that mild climate and fertile surroundings of the Elbe had been exploited by ancient peoples.
 The first written mention of Opatovice nad Labem is from 1073, when Benedictine monks founded here a monastery.
 The Opatovice Monastery was finished in 1086 and existed until 1421, when it was burned down by the Hussites.

 In the 15th century, the village was shortly owned by Diviš Bořek of Miletínek and by George of Poděbrady, and in 1491, it was acquired by the Pernštejn family.
 The Pernštejns built here the first weir on the Elbe and the Opatovice Canal to feed the system of breeding fish ponds.
 In 1560, however, they lost the manor for financial reasons and it was acquired by the royal chamber.
 During the Thirty Years' War, Opatovice was looted by the Swedish army.